 Fan speed is controlled by system temperature via IPMI.
-If a fan fails, the remaining fans will ramp up to full speed.
+If a fan fails, the remaining fan will ramp up to full speed and the overheat/fan fail LED on the control panel will turn on.
 Replace any failed fan at your earliest convenience with the same type and model (the system can continue to run with a failed fan).